Habit Stacking Method: How to Build 5 Habits at Once

 Examples:

 The existing habit is called your anchor.
 The new behavior is what you stack onto it.
-Keep the new habit small at first — small enough that skipping it feels almost embarrassing.
-That’s intentional.
+Make the new step so tiny that skipping it feels silly.
+Friction drops when the bar is low enough to clear daily.

 How to Choose Your Anchor Habit